www.tdmckinnon.com

 “How many fights, all told?”

-I thought about it for a moment, but I knew the answer, just as I’d known the answer to his first question – just checking to see how much attention he was really giving me.
-“I’ve been fighting since I was twelve and I’ve had two-hundred-and-fifty-one fights.”
+I thought about it for a moment, but I knew the answer, just as I’d known the answer to his first question - just checking to see how much attention he was really giving me.
+“I’ve been fighting since I was twelve and I’ve had two hundred and fifty one fights.”

-“Jesus!… Not many these days have had half that, their entire career.
+“Jesus!… Not many these days have had half that their entire career.
 Any idea of the tally?”

-Without pause for thought I said, succinctly, “Two-hundred-and-thirty inside the distance and three draws.”
+Without pause for thought I said, succinctly, “Two hundred and thirty inside the distance and three draws.”

 He gave a little whistle and said, “A commendable record, lad.”